mike-source/wordpress-quickstarter/README.md

     Update this file with your local database details, 'wp-config-local.php' can not be included in the repository as it would override the live wp-config.php if deployed, it is excluded in .gitignore so needs to be re-added for each install.

+5. Navigate to the web root in a browser and run Wordpress setup.